ematvey/pybacktest/README.md

 After it is finished equity curves will be in `full_curve`, `trades_curve` attributes.

 ### Optimization
 Optimization is performed via `Optimizer` class.
 Mostly it mirrors `Backtester`.
 Create instance by supplying backtester class, data and strategy class.
 Add optimization params via `add_opt_params` as usual (params will be supplied as kwargs in strategy's constructor).
 Finally, `run` optimizer with target statistics as argument.
-Note that you can pass `process` argument to select a number of cores/processors you wish to use for optimization.

 That's about it.

 ### Multi-asset backtest
 Backtesting in multi-asset mode is different from single-asset mode in only one aspect: you should supply dicts with instrument names in keys and corresponding datapoints in values.
 Goes without saying that you should write your strategies in a way so they expect dicts of datapoints instead of datapoints.
 Iterables over iterables over dicts are supported too.